incuna/authentic/doc/saml2_slo.rst

 =======================

 There is no real deactivation process.
-When it is possible and authorized, Authentic2 send logout requests when a logout request is received.
+When it is possible and authorized, Authentic 2 send logout requests when a logout request is received.

 If an options policy is not found for the source or the destination of the logout request, the logout requests are not accepted nor forwarded.